back to blog

 Can I write off a ute under the instant asset write-off?

-Yes, provided the ute costs less than $20,000 (GST-exclusive), is first used before 30 June 2026.
-However, if the ute is used for both business and private purposes, you can only claim the business-use percentage.
-For example, if a ute costing $18,000 is used 80% for work and 20% personally, you can only claim $14,400 ($18,000 x 80%) under the instant asset write-off.
-Also, if the ute costs more than $20,000, you cannot use the instant asset write-off and must depreciate it instead.
+Yes, provided the ute costs less than $20,000 (GST-exclusive) and is first used before 30 June 2026.
+If the ute is used for both business and private purposes, you can only claim the business-use proportion.
+For example, a ute costing $18,000 used 80% for work yields a claim of $14,400.
+If the ute costs $20,000 or more GST-exclusive, you cannot use the instant write-off and must depreciate or pool it instead.

 Does the instant asset write-off include GST?

-No. The $20,000 threshold is based on the GST-exclusive cost of the asset.
-If you're registered for GST and purchase an asset for $22,000 including GST, the GST-exclusive cost is approximately $20,000, so it qualifies for the instant asset write-off.
-If you're not registered for GST, the full purchase price is considered.
-GST is claimed separately through your GST return if you're a registered business.
+No. The $20,000 threshold uses the GST-exclusive cost.
+If you are registered for GST and buy an asset for $21,450 including GST, the GST-exclusive cost is $19,500, which is under $20,000 and qualifies.
+An asset costing exactly $20,000 GST-exclusive does not qualify, because the test is "less than $20,000".
+If you are not registered for GST, the full purchase price is used.
+GST itself is claimed separately as an input tax credit on your BAS.

 What happens if the asset costs more than $20,000?

-You cannot claim the instant asset write-off for assets costing more than $20,000 (GST-exclusive).
-Instead, you must depreciate the asset.
-Small businesses using the simplified depreciation rules add the asset to their general small business pool, which is depreciated at 15% in the first year and 30% in subsequent years.
-Businesses not using simplified depreciation rules depreciate the asset over its effective life.
-For example, a $25,000 ute purchased in 2025-26 by a small business using the simplified rules would be depreciated at 15% ($3,750) in the first year, then 30% of the remaining pool balance in subsequent years.
+You cannot claim the instant write-off for an asset costing $20,000 or more (GST-exclusive).
+Small businesses using the simplified depreciation rules add the asset to the general small business pool, depreciated at 15% in the first year and 30% in subsequent years.
+Businesses not using the simplified rules depreciate over the asset's effective life.
+For example, a $25,000 ute bought in 2025-26 by a small business using the simplified rules is depreciated at 15% ($3,750) in year one, then 30% of the declining pool balance.

 Is the instant asset write-off permanent?